Skip to Main Content

 • Is your keyword or subject too broad?
 If so, consider using narrower search terms;

-• Try combining your subject search with a free-text search;
+• Try combining a subject search with a free-text search;

 • Consider narrowing your results by date e.g. last five years only.

-If you need to locate a case from a series of law reports that is not available at IALS Library in either printed or electronic form, here are some suggestions for tracking it down elsewhere:
+If you need to locate a case from a series of law reports that is not available at IALS Library in print or online, here are some suggestions for tracking it down elsewhere.

-• Check one of the many catalogues on the web which include the holdings of more than one library.
-This will save you time as you do not have to search many separate catalogues.
+Check one of the catalogues on the web which include the holdings of more than one library.
 You may need to visit another library to obtain the material which you need.
 Alternatively you may be able to obtain titles from libraries using interlibrary loan and document delivery services offered by the library at your own college, university or organisation.
 Here are some suggestions:

-• Library Hub Discover - to search the collections of many academic and specialist libraries accross the UK
+Library Hub Discover - to search the collections of many academic and specialist libraries accross the UK, including the British Library

-• To locate cases for a particular foreign jurisdiction try the FLAG Foreign Law Guide database.
+To locate cases for a particular foreign jurisdiction try the FLAG Foreign Law Guide database.
 This is an inventory database of the holdings of primary legal materials for foreign jurisdictions of academic and national libraries around the UK.
+FLAG has not been updated since 2013 so any information you find here should be verified with the holding library.

 Checking if a case is still good law